 We offer the following resources at the Library for your genealogical research:

-- A dedicated research computer with access to Fold3, and Ancestry Library Edition databases, and selected genealogy websites.
+- Access to Ancestry Library Edition and Fold3.
 To learn more about using these products see ProQuest's Genealogy Guides.

 - Local History Filing Cabinet: Newspaper clippings and articles about Staunton and some surrounding areas